IshmaelRogers/RobotKinematics/README.md

 Consider a more general case in which reference frames are both simultaneously rotated and translated with respect to each other.

-In the figure below we see point P, whose position is known relative to B and our goal is to again find A_r_P/A.$
+In the figure below we see point P, whose position is known relative to B and our goal is to again find A_r_P/A.

+![alt text][image16]

 # Composition of Homogenous Transforms